 The writing style begins like a storybook: “Long ago, before there was moon or sun or stars or anything else, there was God.
 God knew you.
 And he loved you—even then” (p.
 12).
 The first few pages continue to tell about God’s creation then narrow the focus to the creation of a man and a woman.

-What’s the Big Deal?
-Why God Cares about Sex is for ages eight to twelve.
+What’s the Big Deal?: Why God Cares about Sex is for ages eight to twelve.
 This 87-page book has far more information than the first two books.
-There are just a few illustrations and no color.
-The intent is for parents to read it aloud with children.
+There are just a few illustrations and no color, and the intent is for parents to read it aloud with children.
 It is set up as conversations between a mom and dad and their son and daughter, Sam and Amy.
 The authors suggest having your own children read the Sam and Amy parts while you and your spouse read the mom and dad sections.
 Even though some sections are conversations between only Amy and mom or only Sam and dad, the authors say that all of the material is intended for both boys and girls.

 This book gets into heavy topics.
-It uses the children’s questions to launch the discussion, beginning with Sam asking, “Dad, what’s the big deal about sex?
+It uses the children’s questions to launch the discussions, beginning with Sam asking, “Dad, what’s the big deal about sex?
 Why do people talk and joke so much about sex, like on TV and stuff?”
 Dad responds with a somewhat broad explanation that “sex is a wonderful and beautiful gift from God.”
 The conversation moves into more detail pretty quickly as it shifts into a discussion about inappropriate sexual relationships, identifying them as a misuse of God’s gift.
 The second conversation gets into the biological specifics of intercourse.
-This is followed by a discussion about sex outside of marriage, then an entire chapter concerning what the Bible has to say about it.
+This is followed by a discussion about sex outside of marriage and then an entire chapter concerning what the Bible has to say about it.

 The next few chapters are about puberty and maturation changes.
 Then two chapters center around sexually-oriented movies and entertainment as well as pornography.
 Next is a chapter on homosexuality and gay marriage.
 A discussion about sexual abuse is included to alert children to situations that they might encounter and how they might protect themselves.